 Nonetheless, Assyria would soon come to king Ahaz’s assistance and destroy the Kingdom of Israel and Syria.
 Before this, however, Isaiah promised Ahaz that God would destroy his enemies, and, as a sign that what he said would come true, the prophet predicted that an almah (the Hebrew word for a woman of childbearing age) would give birth to a child.
-The child’s name would be Immanuel which translates to “God is with us,” and that the threat from the enemy kings would be ended before the child grew up.
-This historical setting is important to note.
+The child’s name would be Immanuel which translates to “God is with us,” and that the threat from the enemy kings would be ended before the child grows up.
+This historical setting is important to consider.

 “Ancient names frequently included reference to some god or divine activity.
 Joshua’s name means “Yahweh saves,” and Azariah means “Yahweh helps,” but neither Joshua nor Azariah were therefore understood to be Yahweh in the flesh.
 The significance of naming the child “God with us” is that the child was a sign to king Ahaz that Yahweh was going to protect the kingdom of Judah from the hostile alliance presently threatening it.
 The child was born, and not too long thereafter, Assyria had indeed defeated the kingdom of Israel in battle.
 That is the “single, fixed meaning” of Isaiah’s prophecy” (3).

-“These passages are not talking about the messiah,” says Ehrman, “The messiah is never mentioned in them.
+“These passages are not talking about the messiah.
+The messiah is never mentioned in them.
 Anyone who thinks they *are* talking about the messiah, has to import the messiah into the passages, because he simply isn’t there.
 I should stress that no one prior to Christianity took these passages to refer to a future messiah” (4)